foundertherapy/django-users-plus/README.rst

 Account is an app that shall add the following features to your Django project:
 1. An inherited User model with extra fields like Company, First Name, Last Name, etc...
+2. Create users and login using email address instead of username.
-2. Masquerading feature.
+3. Masquerading feature.
-3. Enabling Timezone to set to the user's local timezone.
+4. Enabling Timezone to set to the user's local timezone.
-4. Audit log model to track extra user specific actions.
+5. Audit log model to track extra user specific actions.

 Quick start
 -----------